 Disease investigation and prevention of outbreaks are among the highest priorities of the Williams County Health Department due to the fact it is an important part of protecting the public’s health.
-Our goal is to prevent and reduce transmission of all communicable disease through a system of surveillance, control and education.
-Certain diseases, called reportable communicable diseases are required by law ( Ohio Administrative Code (OAC) 3703-3-01 through 3701-3-31) to be reported to the local health department.
-Our Epidemiologist contact the primary care provider, patient, and/or family in an attempt to determine how the disease was contracted and to teach how to prevent further spread of the disease.
+Our goal is to prevent and reduce transmission of all infectious disease through a system of surveillance, control and education.
+Certain diseases, called reportable infectious diseases are required by law ( Ohio Administrative Code (OAC) 3703-3-01 through 3701-3-31) to be reported to the local health department.
+Our Epidemiologist may contact the primary care provider, patient, and/or family in an attempt to determine how the disease was contracted and to teach how to prevent further spread of the disease.
+Ohio laws about reportable diseases can be found at this site: http://codes.ohio.gov/oac/3701-3.

 What is a communicable disease?